Budget tool

 Use this alongside your other tools

-This planner can work particularly well when paired with take-home pay, rent, mortgage, and debt calculations.
+This planner can work particularly well when paired with take-home pay, rent, mortgage, savings, and debt calculations.

 Build out your budget using these pages